Anku5hk/Programmers_guide_to_Python/book.md

 ```
 ### <strong>2.4 Binary Types (byte)</strong>
 #### 2.4.1 Little bit about Computer Memory
 A computer stores data in its memory in binary (0's and 1's) format only.
-A bit (binary digit) is the smallest possible unit of data in a computer.
+A singlr bit (binary digit) is the smallest possible unit of data in a computer.
 Typically a group of eight bits is known as a byte.
 Eg 10100101 this is a byte.
 A single byte represents numbers between 0 (00000000) to 255 (11111111), so 256 (2^8) bits in total, similarly a KiloByte (KB) is 1024 bytes, a MegaBytes (MB) is 1024 KB and so on.
 A file is a sequence of these bytes, the size of a file is determined by the number of bytes in them.
 A programming language usually deals with two types of file, a Text file and Binary file.
 Text file contains character data and Binary files contain well.. binary data.
-For example images, documents, executables & compressed files, compiled programs etc are called binary files.
-Now to store characters (Text files) in a computer, encoding schemes are used.
-It is simply a way to represent Character (human readable data) in Binary format (computer readable), various schemes such as UTF-8 or UTF-16 are used.
-A Encoding scheme has to follow a Character Set (such as ASCII/ISO/UTF/Unicode), which is basically a table of unique numbers assigned to the letters, numbers and symbols used in languages or on keyboards.
+Images, documents, executables & compressed files, compiled programs etc are examples of binary files.
+Now to store characters (Text files) in a computer, they need to be encoded as binary data.
+For this encoding schemes are used.
+It is simply a way to represent Character data (human readable) in Binary format (computer readable), schemes like as ASCII, UTF-8 or UTF-16 are used.
+A Encoding scheme has to follow a Character Set (such as ASCII/Unicode), which is basically a table of unique numbers assigned to the letters, numbers and symbols used in languages or on keyboards.
+This way using the encoding schemes the text data is converted to binary (bytes) data and then stored in a computer storage.

 #### 2.4.2 Two functions to convert a string to bytes
 #### 1. bytes(source, encoding, errors) => bytes